rlopezherrero/GFTMasterBigDataUPV/exercise2_data_processing/README.md

 		* Launch kafka tool, and leave default parameters.
 		* Connect to tweets/quotes topics.
 		* Select Properties, message type to Avro.
+		* Read de data, and on the  pop-up window asking for Schema registry URL  indroduce it (http://localhost:8081)
 * **Flink processing**
 	* Filter the quotes for a list of 10 main technological companies (already defined on appConfig.properties file)
 		* Configure companies filter on `src/main/java/com/gft/upv/flink/proccess/FilterCompanies.java`.
 You can  get in-scope companies from appConfig.getInScopeCompanies()